gulelishibhat/Other_projects/AirBnb_Seattle_UdacityREADME.md

 For this project, I was interestested in using Air BnB Seattle data of 2016.

-How the number of host listings vary with the price, with  months and host response time?
+How the number of host listings vary  with  months and host response time?

 How the number of listings vary with the host response rate?

-What is the factor playing role in delaying the respone of the host?
+What are the factors playing role in delaying the respone of the host?

 File Descriptions